 Their model has seven stages, the last of which is Renewal.

-What they saw through their research was that are moments when a clear part of a change programme has been completed.
+What they saw through their research was that are moments when a clear part of a change program has been completed.
 And it is at these times when momentum can be lost unless a definite stage of renewal takes place.

 Her task has been immense and unenviable.
 Maybe it was an impossible task to bring such a diverse range of people together and create a consensus.
 But…